 Clubhouses in Wisconsin

 Wisconsin is fortunate to have five certified Clubhouses.
-If you are interested in becoming a member, call a Clubhouse close to you to arrange a tour and see how it’s done ‘Clubhouse-style.’
+If you are interested in becoming a member, call a Clubhouse close to you to learn how you can become a member safely during the pandemic.

 - Community Corner Clubhouse, Wausau